mindsmiths/docs/docs/tutorials/web-interactions/2-adding-armory.md

 ## Wait...
 So what is Armory?

 Armory is the Mindsmiths implementation of a templating system used for building web-applications.
-It allows you to create an app-like experience for your users quickly and easily, with sequences of linked screens.
+If you are looking to create an app-like experience for your users, Armory is the perfect tool for you.
-This provides the feeling of user guidance through the process you are modeling.
+With Armory, you can easily and quickly create sequences of linked screens, providing your users with a guided experience.
-One of its biggest perks is that it allows you to smoothly build in the logic you need, and try out various components quickly and easily, with minimum code.
+The best part is that you don't need to write a lot of code to try out different components and add the necessary logic.

 ## Adding Armory to your project